 A security guard with no knowledge of acoustic beamforming and very little training beyond the norm sits in a video surveillance room.
 One of the cameras is aimed at a line of people waiting to be screened at a checkpoint.
 Two individuals with suitcases are chatting near the back of the line.
-To be on the safe side, the guard hovers a cursor over the head of one of the speakers.
+To be on the safe side, the guard clicks on the head of one of the speakers.
 The conversation can be heard through the guards headphones.